Domestic Violence and COVID-19: What To Do If You Are Facing Charges

 Have you or a loved one been arrested for domestic violence in Texas?
 Whether you got physical with another resident of your home or not, your charges remain the same.
 The consequences of domestic violence are steep in Texas, and this type of offense can never get expunged from your record.
 If you’re hoping to avoid life-long penalties, then you need to hire a lawyer as soon as possible.

 Together, you and your lawyer will discuss what happened and come to an agreement on how you will defend yourself against the charges.
 By choosing our firm, you’re selecting some of the best legal representation in the state.
-We’ll fight hard to get your charges dropped or reduced.
+We’ll fight hard to get your charges dropped paper writing or reduced.
 If we can’t prevent a conviction, then we’ll work diligently to ensure your penalties are as minimal as the law allows.
 Reach out to our office now to learn more about how we can.